beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 Last night I hung out with my aunt and her friends.

-I have her to thank actually for getting me into tech - funnily enough my entrypoint into this world was through what was then Macromedia Flash (it has long since been acquired by Adobe).
+I have her to thank actually for getting me into tech - funnily enough my entrypoint into this world was through what was then Macromedia Flash (it has long since been acquired by Adobe).<!-- excerpt-end -->

 When I was in 5th grade my aunt signed me up for a summer class on Flash and I ended up getting reasonably good at it.